Greginkansas/-openhab-openhab1wiki/KM200-Binding.md

 It is possible to recive and send parameters like string or float values.

 **Important**: If the communication is not working and you see in the logfile errors like "illegal key size" then you have to change the [Java Cryptography Extension to the Unlimited Strength Jurisdiction](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
+For Linux Systems:
+cd $JAVA_HOME/jre/lib/security
+Check if these two files local_policy.jar and US_export_policy.jar already exsist.
+If so, delete them and extract the ones from the zip file to this folder.

 Adapt your openhab.cfg to your configuration:
 * IP address of KN200 to connect to